lpinzari/sql-psql-udy/00_psql_setup/46_create_hr_schema.md

 -- ********************************
--- CREATE the uniy database schema
+-- CREATE the hr database schema
 -- ********************************

 /*